-The skill here is in learning to ask tough questions and to give honest answers.
+The life skills here involve learning to ask tough questions and to give honest answers.
 It’s about asking yourself hard questions — about your strengths and weaknesses, for example, or about the role you play in your own problems — and giving yourself honest answers.
 When going through hard times, the questions you choose to ask yourself are key to how what you will focus on and how you will handle the storm.

 Here are some suggested questions to help you develop insight about your difficulties:

-- “How did I manage to get up this morning (make it to this appointment, get through yesterday, etc.)?”
+- “How did I manage to get up this morning and get through the day?”